Adobe Stock / paultarasenko

 How do dermatologists feel about chemical-based sunscreens?

-Nicola A. Quatrano, MD, of Westchester Dermatology recommends Neutrogena’s Sheer Zinc formula (zinc oxide-based) “which you can find in any CVS,” and Supergoop Smooth and Poreless (zinc oxide/titanium dioxide blend) which is a bit pricier but offers a much more visually appealing finish than many other mineral sunscreens.
-Blue Lizard, she adds, is also safe and great for kids.
+Nicola A. Quatrano, MD, of Westchester Dermatology recommends Neutrogena’s Sheer Zinc formula (zinc oxide-based) “which you can find in any CVS,” and Supergoop Mineral Mattescreen (zinc oxide/titanium dioxide blend), which is a bit pricier but offers a much more visually appealing finish than many other mineral sunscreens.
+Blue Lizard‘s mineral-based formulations, she adds, are also safe and great for both kids and the environment.

 “I try to always offer a range of options for different patients,” she says.